Birth Story Baby Number 7 –

 Psalm 18:2 The LORD is my rock and my fortress and my deliverer, my God, my rock, in whom I take refuge, my shield, and the horn of my salvation, my stronghold.

 The Lord is our deliverer.
-The Lord is gracious.
-The Lord is with us.
+He is gracious.
+And He is with us.
 Always.

 Thanks for reading my birth story!
 Feel free to share yours below! 🙂